seancorfield/depstar/README.md

 AOT compilation is performed in a subprocess so the JVM options in effect when you run `depstar` do not affect the actual compilation of the code going into the JAR file.
+By default, the compilation process uses the same classpath computed as described above, using `:aliases` if provided.
+Sometimes, you might need the classpath for compilation to be slightly different than the classpath used for building the JAR: in that case you can use `:compile-aliases` to specify aliases that are used to compute a classpath just for AOT compilation, and then the JAR is built using the regular classpath (above).
 The `:jvm-opts` exec argument lets you pass a vector of strings into that subprocess to provide JVM options that will apply during compilation, such as enabling direct linking: